hyperledger/identus-docs/documentation/docs/quick-start.md

 ## [Document the steps to issue a credential (Cloud Agent to Edge Agent)](https://input-output.atlassian.net/browse/ATL-5680)
 ## [Document the steps to request a proof presentation (Cloud Agent to Edge Agent)](https://input-output.atlassian.net/browse/ATL-5684)

-Pending to complete:
-1. Setup the credential schemas
-2. Setup Prism DID, either use existing or create a new one.

 Discarded sections:
 ## [Document steps to set up a credential holder (Cloud Agent)](https://input-output.atlassian.net/browse/ATL-5677)